ngrx/platform/projects/ngrx.io/content/guide/eslint-plugin.md

 ng add eslint-plugin-ngrx
 ```

-This uses configures and enables the recommended rules.
+This installs the package and configures ESLint to enable the recommended rules.

 ### Installing with `npm`